Compactified moduli spaces and Hecke correspondences for elliptic curves with a prescribed $N$-torsion scheme: Introduction

-Mazur's approach has been widely re-used to tackle other problems pertaining to algebraic points on modular curves: the rational points on the split Cartan modular curve \cite{BP,BPR}, bounds for the torsion subgroup of any elliptic curve over a number field of given degree \cite{Merel,Parent-Torsion}, and rational points on certain covers of the nonsplit Cartan structure, corresponding to an auxiliary level structure \cite{Darmon-Merel} or a smaller Galois image \cite{LFL,lombardo}.
+Mazur's approach has been widely re-used to tackle other problems pertaining to algebraic points on modular curves: the rational points on the modular curve attached to the normaliser of a split Cartan subgroup \cite{BP,BPR}, bounds for the torsion subgroup of any elliptic curve over a number field of given degree \cite{Merel,Parent-Torsion}, and rational points on certain covers of the modular curve attached to the normaliser of a non-split Cartan subgroup, corresponding to an auxiliary level structure \cite{Darmon-Merel} or a smaller Galois image \cite{LFL,lombardo}.

-The formal immersion argument plays a very special role in all these demonstrations, and applying it requires a precise understanding of the geometry of the modular curve of interest, specifically of the special fibres of its compactification over a ring of integers (rather than a number field). \\
+The formal immersion argument plays a very special role in these proofs, and applying it requires a precise understanding of the geometry of the modular curve of interest, specifically of the special fibres of its compactification over a ring of integers (rather than a number field).

 In the case of classical modular curves, this was done by finding them good definitions as moduli spaces that made sense over more general bases than fields, which was precisely described in the well-known treatises \cite{DeRa} and \cite{KM}.
-In the latter, the authors are able to leverage their careful study of the curve $X_1(p^r)$ in characteristic $p$ to prove potential good reduction results at $p$ for its Jacobian.
+In the latter, the authors are able to leverage their careful study of the curve $X_1(p^r)$ in characteristic $p$ to prove potential good reduction results at $p$ for its Jacobian. \\

-This article is dedicated to understanding the geometry of the modular curves $X_E^{\alpha}(N)$ over more general bases than characteristic zero fields, as is the case in most of the previously cited works.
+Likewise, this article is dedicated to understanding the geometry of the modular curves $X_E^{\alpha}(N)$ over more general bases than characteristic zero fields, as is the case in most of the previously cited works.
 We also include a discussion of the degeneracy maps yielding the usual Hecke correspondences over a more general base.
 In particular, our construction provides the following:

 \begin{itemize}[noitemsep,label=$-$] \item proofs for the construction over $\Q$ that do not seem easily accessible otherwise, \item upgrades of the equations of $X_E^{\alpha}(n)$ derived over fields to equations valid over any regular excellent Noetherian $\Q$-algebra which is a domain (in Section \ref{subsect:upgrade-eqns}), \item a study of the mixed characteristic case and the geometry of the special fibres. \end{itemize}